 In 1967 Toyota became a major shareholder of the Daihatsu Motor Co.
 The Daihatsu Motor Company continues the production of vehicles till now.

 The Daihatsu SB-7 trike from the Vyacheslav Sheyanov’s collection was assembled into one machine using two tricycles.

-The first one was found in the Krasnodar region and, at first glance, appeared to be in a good condition.
-But a lot of improvised repairs & interventions, as well as a lot of inauthentic parts incorporated into the machine, have changed it.
-Simply put, it was far from the original trike.
-So we had to find another one as a donor to restore the first trike.
+The first one was found in the Krasnodar region, and at first glance appeared to be in good condition.
+But a lot of improvised repairs and interventions, in addition to inauthentic parts incorporated into the machine, have changed it.
+Simply put, it was far from the original.
+So we had to find another source for spare parts in order to restore the first trike.

-The donor was found somewhere near Vladivostok.
-That machine was a reminder of a war booty.
-Its condition was even worse compared to the first one but it had more original parts and, by a stroke of luck, they were the parts we need to start the restoration.
+The “donor” was found somewhere near Vladivostok, it was the trophy tricycle from the past war.
+Its condition was even worse compared to the first one but, by a stroke of luck, it had the parts we needed to start the restoration.

 “When we got the Daihatsu, it was in a bad condition.
 Most of the chassis parts were severely damaged and required a lot of restoration efforts.
 It took just as long to restore the engine with the damaged valve train.
 We had to seek help from third-party professionals in order to repair it.
 Although the machine was repainted several times, we were able to restore the original colour.
 The Japanese cargo trikes have a peculiarity – the machines have no tactical marks.
 This is confirmed by historical photos.
 We have found only the logo on the petrol tank”.